Wildhoney/Formv/README.md

 ## Success Messages

 With all the talk of validation errors and generic errors, it may have slipped your mind that sometimes forms submit successfully!
-In your `onSubmitted` callback all you need to do is yield a `Success` class with the content set to some kind of success message.
+In your `onSubmitted` callback all you need to do is instantiate `Success` with the content set to some kind of success message.

 ```jsx
 import { Form, Success, Error } from 'formv';